dynamasoft/blockchain-developer-bootcamp-final-project/README.md

    3. npx hardhat test

 2. client
    this project is using react js as front end.
+To run locally please follow the steps below:
    1. Go to smart client folder from the terminal
    2. npm install
    3. npm start

+   This project had also deployed to https://dynamasoft.github.io

+3. server